Smart Energy - Smarter Communities

 If customers experience issues with AMI data, they should contact their utility for prompt investigation & resolution.

-Customers who prefer not to have an AMI meter may opt out by contacting their utility to explore available options.
+Customers who prefer not to have an AMI meter may opt out by communicating their request in writing to their utility.